akbarshazia/akbarshazia.github.io/index.md

 - Management

 ## Other Interests

--Shazia is a Political Enthusiast, an Aesthete and a Realist.
+- Shazia is a Political Enthusiast, an Aesthete and a Realist.

 ## Contact

 - [LinkedIn](https://www.linkedin.com/in/shazia-akbar/)
 - shaziaakbar121@gmail.com